New EIP-AGRI Focus Group experts

-The topics to be covered by the two new Focus Groups are:
+The topics covered by 5 new EIP-AGRI Focus Groups are:

 For more information on EIP-AGRI Focus Groups and their tasks, please see the Focus Group brochure and EIP-AGRI Focus Group Charter.